 The Buying Process Was Easy But A Little Weird

-As I said, immediately after payment, I got instant access to all the quests and courses I didn’t already have.
+As I said, immediately after payment, I got instant access to all the quests and courses I didn’t already have in my account.

 However, right after I paid for the Quest All Access Pass, it said thank you for your Energy Medicine order.
-I was like, oh no, I’ve already taken Energy Medicine and that’s not what I was signing up for.
+I thought, oh no, I’ve already taken Energy Medicine and that’s not what I was signing up for.

 I was worried that I wouldn’t be getting what I ordered, but I think they just had the wrong wording on the page for whatever reason.
 Honestly, I’ve noticed that Mindvalley often has spelling and consistency errors like that on their masterclass and enrollment pages.

 Then there was an upsell for Mindvalley Mentoring, which as you can see on the above screenshot it said for $99 more.
 But, then when I scrolled down the page it said for $7.99 a month after a 7-day free trial, which I think is the normal price for Mindvalley Mentoring?
 In any case, I just skipped it and proceeded with my order.

 One issue with the Quest All Access Pass is the way the app dashboard is set up.

 When you sign in after buying, you will have access to all the quests and courses, but on the app’s dashboard, a lot of them will say ‘completed’ when you haven’t completed them.
 However, that seems to have been fixed in the online dashboard.

 For instance, I haven’t taken Rapid Transformational Hypnotherapy for Abundance yet.
 But, in the app dashboard, on my iPhone, it says I’ve completed it.

 In the online dashboard through my browser, it doesn’t say I’ve completed it.